 Using a braided line requires using a Palomar or Uni-knot.
 Some braided lines specify which knot to use.
 If the knot is not specified use the Palomar knot.
 The braided line has a coating making it slippery.
 Use the right knot or it will unravel and fail.

 The fluorocarbon line is popular in some angling techniques.
 The line is unforgiving with knots.
-The Palomar or Uni-knots are best.
+The Palomar or Uni-knots is best.
 They must be tied correctly or there is a high chance of failure.
 Connecting to another line type uses a double uni-knot.

 Summary